Shemlevy/useScrollToElement/README.md

 # use-scroll-to-element

-> ✨ Scroll to element give the ability to scroll to any element in the app from a place far a head
+> ✨ Scroll to an element gives the ability to scroll to any element in the app from a place far ahead
 >    without knowing on the Component anything (if it has been rendered or not)

+> useScrollToElement HOOK - a tiny hook that useLayoutEffect, ensuring the element is on Dom.
+> let you the ability to dispatch an action before the component has rendered and the scroll will happen right after it appears.

 #Getting started
     import { ScrollToElement } from "use-scroll-to-element";

     export const {
         useScroll: useScrollToBottom,
         scroll: scrollToBottom